[Portrait] Guido Castelnuovo, professor of medieval history and director of the Avignon University Publishing House

 What advice would you give to students who want to do research?

 First piece of advice: make sure that this desire is not just theoretical but that it corresponds to a genuine requirement and tangible motivation.
-Second piece of advice: take the time to get to know the professional hazards of the research world (deadlines, research offers, salaries).
+Second piece of advice: take the time to get to know the professional hazards linked to the world of research (deadlines, research offers, salaries).
 Third piece of advice: perfect your work skills both independently and in a group setting, because it is essential to be balanced, motivated and innovative!

 What object or image from your business best illustrates you?